louisowen6/NLP_Stacking_Ensemble/README.md

   - Duplicated Variables Analysis
   - Correlated Variables Analysis

-So, from 86 variables created in the feature engineering process we succeed to remove 14 variables.
+So, from 61 variables created in the feature engineering process we have to remove 6 variables.

 You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Data%20Preparation/Feature_Selection.ipynb)

-Now, we have 72 variables extracted from texts which will be used in the modeling process.
+Now, we have 55 variables extracted from texts which will be used in the modeling process.

 ## Model Performance Metrics